AaronJCHEN/ShiroLearning/ReadMe.md

 5. Run the ngnix under/usr/local/nginx/sbin/.
 Use ./nginx to run.
 6. Browser http://localhost/ShiroTest to browse it.
 Since the Ngnix is running under 80 port by default.
    </br>So if the 80 port is used by other server such as Apache, it will goes wrong.
 Nginx can be used as the http server only.

-## What's new in version 2.0
-1. Change the environment to SpringBoot.
-2. Use Java config instead of xml config.
-3. Use log4j2 instead of logback as the default logging system.
-4. Create two Branches.
-One is using Spring session and redis to control authentication.
-Another is using JWT.
-   </br>All of them can be used in Cloud environment.
-Haven't decided to use which version.

-## Future features
-1. Change authentication from username, password to JWT.
-In order to the next phrase.(Merge to SpringCloud).
-2. Use WebSocket to notify token expired.
-3. Split current Jar to certain SpringCloud micro-services(With business requirement).
-And use rest method to communicate with each parts.
-   </br>(Haven't decided using restTemplate or Feign).

 ***
 Last update : 02/13/2018 by poisson0106